Jordan Roth: Career

+Theater

 In 2001, Roth staged a musical revival of the 1975 Broadway hit, The Rocky Horror Show, which ran until 2002.
 Through the course of the run, the cast included Dick Cavett, Joan Jett, Luke Perry, Ana Gasteyer, and a rotation of guest narrators.
 The show was nominated for four Tony Awards including Best Musical Revival in 2001, five Drama Desk Awards, two Outer Critics Circle Awards, and a Drama League Award.

-In 2005, Roth joined Jujamcyn Theaters as a resident producer.
-He was promoted to vice president in 2006.
-In 2009, while still at Jujamcyn, he began an MBA program at Columbia University.
-In September 2009, at age 33, he purchased a 50% ownership stake in Jujamcyn Theaters and became the company's president when Rocco Landesman, Jujamcyn's previous president and owner, was appointed by President Obama to run the National Endowment for the Arts.
-In 2013, he acquired a majority stake in Jujamcyn, with Landesman retaining a small interest and becoming President Emeritus.
+In 2005, Roth joined Jujamcyn Theaters as a resident producer and was promoted to vice president in 2006.
+In September 2009, he purchased a 50 percent ownership stake in the company and became its president after owner Rocco Landesman was appointed by President Barack Obama to chair the National Endowment for the Arts.
+In 2013, Roth acquired a majority stake in Jujamcyn.

-Since Roth assumed the title of President, Jujamcyn Theaters has been home to productions such as the Tony Award-winning The Book of Mormon, Clybourne Park, Kinky Boots, A Gentleman's Guide to Love and Murder, and Hadestown, as well as productions of A Little Night Music, Bullets Over Broadway, Something Rotten!, Present Laughter with Kevin Kline, Frozen, Mean Girls, and Moulin Rouge!.
+During Roth's tenure, Jujamcyn Theaters was home to productions including The Book of Mormon, Springsteen on Broadway, Moulin Rouge!, Clybourne Park, Kinky Boots, A Gentleman's Guide to Love and Murder, and Hadestown.

-In 2023, Jujamcyn and ATG Entertainment combined operations and Roth became the combined company's largest individual shareholder, with a seat on the board.
-Jujamcyn sold a 93 percent stake in the company to ATG Entertainment in a deal that valued the Jujamcyn portfolio at $308 million, and Roth assumed the role of creative director of ATG Entertainment.
-Jujamcyn received a 7 percent stake in the Lyric Theatre, the Hudson Theatre and the Kings Theatre, valued at a combined $98 million.
-The combination allowed Jujamcyn to pay down $203 million in debt.
+In 2023, Jujamcyn and ATG Entertainment combined operations.
+Roth became the company's largest individual shareholder, joined its board of directors, and assumed the role of creative director of ATG Entertainment.
+As part of the transaction, Jujamcyn sold a majority stake to ATG Entertainment and received a stake in the Lyric Theatre, the Hudson Theatre, and the Kings Theatre.

+Performance art and fashion

+In the mid-2020s, Roth expanded his work into performance art and fashion.
+In July 2025, Roth debuted Radical Acts of Unrelenting Beauty, at the Louvre Museum in Paris, a performance that combined elements of fashion, movement, and theatrical storytelling.
+Following the performance, he was invited by Performance Space New York to create a new work at the 2026 Venice Biennale at Palazzo dei Fiori.

+Roth is an haute couture collector.
+In 2019, Roth journaled Paris Fashion Week for Vogue magazine and The New York Times described him as "red carpet magnet" because of his "penchant for avant-garde couture."

+He has appeared on runways during Paris Couture Week and New York Fashion Week for designers including Thom Browne and Rahul Mishra.
+His work has appeared in publications including Vogue Portugal, L'Officiel, Paper, and Purple, and he has been photographed by David LaChapelle, Steven Klein, and Paolo Roversi.

+Roth has attended the Met Gala since 2018.

+Television and media

 Roth has appeared on television as the Broadway correspondent to MSNBC's Morning Joe and has played himself in a recurring role on the NBC television series Smash.

-Roth is an haute couture collector.
-He journaled the Spring 2019 Paris Fashion Week for Vogue magazine.
-The New York Times said Roth has become a "red carpet magnet" due to his "penchant for avant-garde couture."
+In 2025, Roth was cast in a recurring role in the FX series The Shards, created by Ryan Murphy and based on the novel by Bret Easton Ellis.

-Roth hosts an interview series Broadway Talks at the 92nd Street Y, facilitating one-on-one discussions with Broadway actors.
-He also produced and starred in the YouTube animated series, The Birds and the BS, a comedic series addressing American culture during the first Trump presidency; and publishes the online newsletter, Warmly Jordan.
-Previously, Roth founded the social network website Culturalist, which aggregated "Top 10” lists from users.
+From 2010 to 2015, Roth hosted the interview series Broadway Talks at the 92nd Street Y. He also produced and starred in the YouTube animated series, The Birds and the BS, published the online newsletter, Warmly Jordan, and founded the social network website Culturalist.